 Requirements are made with the customer.
 Requirements typically include the following issues for the scheme:

-When you are planning a database, it would be handy to draw the first versions of the ER-model with pencil.
+When you are planning a database, it would be handy to draw the first versions of the ER-model with paper and pencil.
 You will just check that there is no many-to-many relationships.
 And then you should start to add the columns in the diagram.
 You can find information about ER-model from

 Before you start to make tables, you should write the field definitions.
 In order to do that you should deside for every field: